-A malignant neuroendrocrine tumor is a tumor that arise from cells of the endocrine (hormonal) and nervous system.
+A malignant neuroendocrine tumor is a tumor that arise from cells of the endocrine (hormonal) and nervous system.
 These tumors commonly occur in the intestine, pancreas, and lung, but can also develop in the rest of the body.

-Signs and symptoms of the disease are wide and can include flushes, diarhea, asthma, heart failure, abdominal cramps and edema, but the disease can also be completely asymptomatic and is diagnosed as an auxiliary finding.
+Signs and symptoms of the disease are wide and can include flushes, diarrhea, asthma, heart failure, abdominal cramps and edema, but the disease can also be completely asymptomatic and is diagnosed as an auxiliary finding.
 In case of a suspicion of a cancerous disease, usually a PET-CT-Scan is performed, which helps to see whether tumor masses are located.
 If a mass has been confirmed, it should be biopsied in order to perform a histopathological analysis.
 Neuroendocrine tumors show tissue immunoreactivity for markers of neuroendocrine differentiation and may secrete various peptides and hormones.

 Once this has been done, the patient is evaluated for a therapeutic protocol which is mostly consistent of chemotherapy and/or a radiotherapy.
 Surgery in neuroendocrine cancer often plays a role for a relief of symptoms and prolonging life.
 A very encouraging treatment for feasible NETs is the targeted radionuclide therapy, in which peptide- or hormone conjugates are given intravenously to a patient.
 As neuroendocrine tumors are known to be highly immunogenic tumors, also immunotherapy can be evaluated for these cancer types.